Our Legionella and Water Safety Training Courses

-Our Legionella and Water Safety courses are available as part of the Health and Safety eLearning Suite in one great package.
+Our Legionella and Water Safety Training courses are available as part of the Online Health and Safety courses Suite in one great package.

 Legionella and Water Safety Training

 Our Water Safety training course looks closely at the characteristics of Legionella and raises awareness about how the disease is caught and transmitted, particularly in close working quarters.

 It explores in detail what your employer's legal responsibilities are when it comes to controlling the Legionella bacteria and offers advice on how to achieve water safety in the workplace.

 In addition, the course also examines the effect lead can have on water safety since there are legal limits for the level of lead in drinking water too.